An Island in Bloom

-Infusing rose petals in to a simple syrup is a simple and easy way to capture their color and flavor in food.
+Infusing rose petals into a simple syrup is a simple and easy way to capture their color and flavor in food.
 Rose simple syrup can keep for 1 month when stored in the refrigerator.
-Add it to cocktails, teas, iced drinks like lemonade or iced tea, or even freeze it in a ice pop mold for a cooling summer treat.
+Add it to cocktails, teas, iced drinks like lemonade or iced tea, or even freeze it in an ice pop mold for a cooling summer treat.

 This recipe and method is an update to the wild rose syrup I posted here on the blog a few summers ago.
 This time instead of infusing the roses into the water first and then having to bring it to a boil, I prepared the simple syrup and poured it over the petals, and let it brew like a cup of tea.
 This way you won’t degrade the delicate rose flavor by boiling it.

 As the mixture cools the color seeps out of the rose petals and into the syrup.
 The acidity from a bit of fresh-squeezed lemon juice will help intensify the pink color of the syrup.